MP for Woking

 Liberal Democrat Spokesperson (Immigration and Asylum)

-Will Forster is the Liberal Democrat MP for Woking, first elected in 2024.
-He serves as Liberal Democrat Spokesperson for Immigration and Asylum and sits on the Housing, Communities and Local Government Committee; he has previously served on immigration-related committee work.
+Will Forster is the Liberal Democrat MP for Woking, elected in 2024.
+He currently serves as the Liberal Democrat Spokesperson for Immigration and Asylum and sits on the Housing, Communities and Local Government Committee; he previously served on the Border Security, Asylum and Immigration Bill committee in early 2025.

-Declared financial interests include employment and earnings (including ongoing paid employment), gifts, benefits and hospitality from UK sources, and a visit outside the UK.
+Eight financial interests are declared, including current and ongoing paid employment, gifts or hospitality from UK sources and from outside the UK, and a visit outside the UK.

 Generated 21 February 2026